ACTIVE: Continuous Similarity Search for Vessel Trajectories: Related Work

-However, learning-based trajectory similarity computation has several limitations that make it less suitable for real-time, continuous vessel trajectory search.
+\textbf{Learning-based trajectory similarity computation.} Recent advancements in trajectory similarity search have explored learning-based approaches~\cite{li2018deep, fu2020trembr, liu2020representation, deng2022efficient, fang2022spatio, mao2022jointly, li2024clear} to improve the accuracy and efficiency of similarity computations.
+These methods often leverage deep learning models to learn representations of trajectories from raw spatiotemporal data.
+However, this method has several limitations that make it less suitable for real-time, continuous vessel trajectory search.
 First, these methods often rely on down-sampling or distortion of trajectories, which leads to the identification of trajectories as similar, even when they lack true alignment with the original paths.
 This compromises their ability to accurately capture the underlying similarity between the original trajectories.
 Second, these methods typically focus on computing the similarity between two given trajectories rather than provide efficiently similarity search method on a large trajectory database.
 Third, they are not well-suited for real-time processing.
 The continuous updates in vessel trajectories would necessitate frequent model re-training or recalibration, imposing substantial computational overhead and significantly degrading performance.
 Finally, learning-based models are generally designed for offline batch processing, making them unsuitable for dynamic and real-time maritime navigation.